-UGP is under the Group supervision of the PRA.
+UGP is subject to Group supervision from the PRA.

-ULP and ELAS are regulated by the PRA and the FCA.
-UL is regulated by the Isle of Man Financial Services Authority ("IoM FSA").
-QIIOM is regulated by the IoM FSA and its branches are regulated by their local supervisory authorities.
-UPE and QIID are regulated by the Central Bank of Ireland ("CBI").
+ULPL and ELAS are regulated by the PRA and the FCA.
+UIIOM is regulated by the IoM FSA and its branches are regulated by their local supervisory authorities.
+UPE is regulated by the Central Bank of Ireland ("CBI").
 UW is regulated by the Guernsey Financial Services Commission ("GFSC") and its branches are regulated by their local supervisory authorities.
 Some of UGP's non-insurance subsidiaries are also regulated by their local supervisory authorities.